Cost of Living in Dar es Salaam - Updated Prices & Insights

 How affordable is housing in Dar es Salaam?

-Rent is one of Dar es Salaam's biggest advantages – 1-bedroom apartments range from $257 to $579 per month, and even central neighborhoods stay accessible on modest incomes.
+Rent is one of the biggest advantages of living in Dar es Salaam – 1-bedroom apartments range from $262 to $594 per month, and even central neighborhoods stay accessible on modest incomes.
 Cheap housing frees up cash for everything else.

 How much should I budget for food per month in Dar es Salaam?